raspberrypilearning/catch-the-bus/en/step_4.md

 ## Hippo flies to the bus

-The Hippo1 sprite has two costumes with wings in different positions so it can be animated to fly.
+The Hippo1 sprite has two costumes with wings in different positions so it can be animated to fly to the bus.

 --- task ---

-Add the Hippo1 sprite to your project.
+Add the **Hippo1** sprite to your project.

 --- /task ---

-The hippo is too big for the bus.
+The hippo is also too big for the bus!

 --- task ---

-Change the size the of the Hippo1:
+Change the size the of the **Hippo1** sprite:

 ![Hippo Sprite pane with size set to 50](images/hippo-sprite-size.png)